Asiana Treks and Tours

 Cost Includes

-• Hotel accommodations in Kathmandu in the 3-star category with breakfast.
+• Hotel accommodations in Kathmandu, in the 3-star category, with breakfast included.

-• A day of Kathmandu sightseeing with an English/ any other foreign language-speaking city guide.
+• A day of Kathmandu sightseeing with an English-speaking/ any other foreign language-speaking city guide.

 • Necessary land transportation to Kathmandu.

-• An experienced and first aid trained license holder accompanying a trekking guide
+• An experienced and first aid-trained licensed holder accompanying a trekking guide

 • Meals, insurance, salary, equipment, accommodation, and transportation of our trekking crew